hubertgit/TitanCoders/README.md

-# cop1044SPC
+# Titan Coders
-Notebook repository for COP1044
+Notebook repository for SPC Titan Coders Team as preparation for the Florida Intercollegiate Computer Programming Competition.
-Introduction to Data Science with Python